dodziraynard/graphics-articles/24-12-2025-webgl-for-technical-communication-videos/index.md

 - WebGL operates through a shader-based pipeline running on the GPU
 - Vertex shaders define geometry, fragment shaders define appearance
 - WebAssembly bridges the gap between Rust and browser APIs
-- Always handle errors in shader compilation — debugging GPU code is challenging
-- Understanding the buffer-to-attribute pipeline is essential for efficient rendering

 ## Resources